GriffithUniLibrary/redcap-intro/index.md

 {:.table}

-## Using this site

-This site contains a mixture of information and activities.
-Information connected with the live workshops offered by Griffith are marked with {: .d-inline }
-In workshop
-{: .label .label-green }

-Additional information that's not included in the workshop is marked with {: .d-inline-block }
-Extra info
-{: .label .label-purple }

-Activities are markes with
-{: .d-inline-block }
-Activity
-{: .label }

 ## Plan your project on paper first!

 A significant amount of careful planning and design needs to happen before you start building your survey.